epicserve/django-base-site/README.md

 You can also read a [blog post](https://epicserve.com/django/2022/12/30/using-flyio-with-the-django-base-site.html) about using it with fly.io.
 If you want to blog about using the Django Base Site with other PaaS providers, please let me know, and I can link to the post here.

+## Contribute

+1. Look for an open [issue](https://github.com/epicserve/django-base-site/issues) or create new issue to get a dialog going about the new feature or bug that you've discovered.
+2. Fork the [repository](https://github.com/epicserve/django-base-site) on GitHub to start making your changes to the main branch (or branch off of it).
+4. Make a pull request.

 <!--readme-end-->